ThebaultLouis/minecraft_server_terraform/README.md

-# Minecraft Server x Terraform x Digital Ocean x AWS S3
+# Minecraft Server x Terraform x Digital Ocean

 If it is your first time using terraform or digital ocean, I would recommand you to follow the Setup section steps before the Usage section steps.